-Once you’ve got your hands on a quality extra-virgin olive oil, take care to store it properly.
-Remember that heat is only one of the elements that causes fatty acid oxidation, the others being light and oxygen.
 You should store your olive oil in a cool, dark place in a dark airtight container.
 (Don’t buy olive oil that comes in a clear container, especially if you suspect it’s been sitting on the shelf for a while.)
 If you purchase large tins of olive oil, pour out what you’ll use in a few weeks into another dark bottle so that you can avoid opening the tin often and exposing the oil to oxygen.

 Here’s the bottom line: extra-virgin olive oil is perfectly safe to cook with.
 It stands up well to heat due to its monunsaturated fatty acid and phenolic compounds content and fares much better than other vegetable oils.
 It’s a great oil to eat both in taste and health and shouldn’t be avoided.
 However, it’s not the only healthy fat out there!
 You should always consume a variety of healthy foods, fats included.